-There are eight wonderful lands found within Disneyland.
+There are now nine wonderful lands found within Disneyland.
 Within those realms of enchantment, you'll find attractions, characters and — one of our favorite things — delicious food choices.
 Every trip, we like to hop over to one of our favorite Disneyland quick-service restaurants to grab a bite of tasty food to refuel and recharge.
 Restaurants and offerings are always changing, and we toadally love to try new dishes and restaurants.

 Best Disneyland Quick-Service Restaurants

-Royal St. Veranda
+Royal St. Veranda and Harbour Galley

-Located just outside of Pirates of the Caribbean, the Royal St. Veranda has a sign saying, "Try our Gumbo," and yes, we recommend you do!
-This is a great spot to get gumbo (beef or vegetarian) or clam chowder (Chowda for our Boston readers) in a bread bowl.
-If you are drooling for clam chowder, but the line is long, try the Harbour Galley, a nearby less-frequented option across from the Haunted Mansion and near the dock for Sailing Ship Columbia.
+Located just outside of Pirates of the Caribbean, the Royal St. Veranda serves up soup in sourdough bread bowls.
+I am a sucker for soup in a bread bowl!
+You can get gumbo (beef or vegetarian) or clam chowder (Chowda for our Boston readers) in a bread bowl.
+The fritters are really good!
+If you are drooling for clam chowder, but the line is long, try Mobile Order or Harbour Galley, a nearby less-frequented option across from the Haunted Mansion and near the dock for Sailing Ship Columbia.

 Jolly Holiday Bakery Café

-Red Rockett’s Pizza Port
+Alien Pizza Port

 Rancho del Zocalo